 - 6 cloves garlic

-- 1 tbsp olive oil or other light vegetable oil
+- 1 tablespoon olive oil or other light vegetable oil

 - 300 ml plant milk unsweetened